Table of Contents

 As the program does not guarantee funding, it is the expectation that some of our admitted students may have to utilize their own funds or loans, should they decide to enroll with us.
 We are happy to provide any additional information that might be helpful to make an admissions decision and look into various funding sources.

-For more information on the costs of attendance please visit the Registrar’s Office website.
+You can find further information on opportunities for financial support on our Funding Opportunities page.
+For more information on the costs of attendance, please visit the Registrar’s Office website.
 The Student Financial Services website can also provide additional resources on funding your Master’s degree.
 Finally, we recommend exploring the resources provided through the Office of Graduate Education website.

 What will I need to provide in order to secure my visa?
 When will the process begin?